All Episodes

 I haven't been read my rights.

-The President of the United States has admitted to torturing me.
+The president of the United States has admitted to torturing me.

-Therefore, my my confession is tainted.
+Therefore, my confession is tainted.

-Now let's go to some audio sound bites, and this is unbelievable.
+Now, let's go to some audio soundbites, and this is unbelievable.

-This is Eric Holder last night, or Friday night actually, on the news hour with Jim Lara.
+This is Eric Holder last night, or Friday night, actually, on the news hour with Jim Lara.

-Just informed him of the uh decision.
+Just informed him of the decision.

 So you just told him what your decision was.

-You didn't say what do you think about it, Mr. President.
+You didn't say, what do you think about it, Mr. President?

 Nope.

-Told him last night um or had relayed to him what I was going to do last night while he was on Air Force One on his way to Asia.
+Told him last night or had relayed to him what I was going to do last night while he was on Air Force One on his way to Asia.

 Did you talk to anybody outside the government?

-I talked to my wife.
+I talked to my wife about what she thought.

 The idea, the very idea that all that happened here was Obama was informed of this decision.

-I don't believe that for a minute, and that he consulted what?
+I don't believe that for a minute.

-His brother and his wife, his brother, who's a retired port authority cop, who served in New York and New Jersey, who lost friends and colleagues on nine eleven, he talked to his wife and a brother.
+His brother, who's a retired Port Authority cop who served in New York and New Jersey, who lost friends and colleagues on 9-11.

 He didn't do anything but inform Obama of the decision.

-Obama if what they're trying to do here is grant him deniability, plausible deniability.
+I'll tell you what, Obama, what they're trying to do here is grant him deniability, plausible deniability.

 No, I didn't know it.